catalinandreipreda/catalinandreipreda/README.md

 ### Hi there 👋, I'm Cătălin Preda
 #### Web Design & Development
-I am a Computer Science student interested in front-end development and design.
-My core values are curiosity and creativity.

-I have graphic design experience and I’m passionate about building great responsive UIs that create an engaging user experience.
+My programming journey started eight years ago with C++, got me studying Computer Science at the University of Essex, and eventually led me to dive deep into web development.
+I like working with the JavaScript ecosystem and React.js⚛️

+I am a lifelong technology and design enthusiast.
+I like understanding how things work and improving them!
+What really drives me is adding value to people's lives, especially with the software I build.
+I'm passionate about creating beautiful user interfaces that improve accessibility and deliver a great user experience!
+Generally excited about clean code, efficient software architecture and all things web dev 📱💻

--💻Front-end technologies: HTML, CSS, SASS, JS
+-💻Front-end technologies: React.js, JavaScript, HTML, CSS, SASS

 -🖥 Programming languages: JavaScript, Python, Java, C++

--⚛️ I’m currently learning React.js

-I am very excited to learn more about front-end frameworks, responsive UX/UI and building efficient design systems!
+I am very excited to learn more about front-end frameworks, responsive UX/UI and building efficient web applications

 <!--